How to improve SEO for JavaScript-heavy Websites

 The second wave of indexing can be delayed for any given time unless requested by Google bot or the client.
 This gives a huge benefit to SSR, since all source code and resources are already indexed in the first wave, giving a major advantage over Client Side Rendering (where resources are revealed on the rendering stage, creating partial indexing).

-URL Optimization, CDN and other SEO Practices
+URL Optimisation, CDN and other SEO Practices

 On the one hand, we have a handful of standard on-page SEO practices: